 Patients often first notice the deterioration in the winter months when lighting is worse.
 There is no cure for presbyopia, and no way of slowing its progression.
 Without intervention it results in blurred near vision.

-Presbyopia is caused through changes in the crystalline lens that occur over time.
+Presbyopia is caused through changes in the natural lens that occur over time.
 It is a different condition to hypermetropia or long sightedness, which it is often confused with.
 Long sightedness is a refractive error that when corrected will allow clear vision at all distances, whilst presbyopia is a “near vision” only eye condition and any correction given will result in clear near vision but will blur the distance vision.

 All surgeons have been dual fellowship trained at centres of excellence in London and internationally.Read more